alvinh16/Warmup/README.md

 3. other libraries : datetime(), os
 4. lists
 5. subroutines
-6. stack & queue : postfix calculator
-7. python equiv of case statement
+6. python equiv of case statement
-8. sorting & searching algorithm using index sort
+7. sorting & searching algorithm using index sort

 If you have created files, take a look at the files you have changed
 \